valenwave/image-prompt-dictionary/Designs/Form/Ascended.md

 * **Style Modifiers:** `style of Final Fantasy VII Remake, Arknights concept art, cinematic key visual, polished anime illustration, high-end gacha game art, Genshin Impact character style`
 * **Negative Prompts (Optional):** `bulky armor, masculine, bearded, happy, smiling, dark hair, photorealistic, messy, cluttered background, medieval`

+## [Ascended Berserker Form]

+### 🎯 Subject Identification
+* **Subject:** Magma-Core Berserker
+* **Classification:** Character
+* **Justification:** This humanoid figure is the clear and sole subject, characterized by its unique volcanic texture and intense energy.

+### 🔬 Deconstructed Analysis
+* **Core Concept:** A demonic or elemental warrior whose body is formed from cooling, jagged obsidian, barely containing a volatile, molten magma core that seeps through its cracks.
+* **Anatomy & Form:** Exaggerated, hyper-muscular male physique.
+The form is defined by sharp, aggressive angles.
+The head is humanoid but features a menacing, almost featureless face plate with glowing eyes.
+The hair is a large, explosive mass of spiky, crystalline energy.
+* **Material & Texture:** The body appears to be made of jagged, sharp-edged **obsidian** or cooled lava rock.
+The surface is semi-gloss and uneven, with countless cracks and fissures.
+Through these cracks, a powerful inner light shines, giving the impression of a **molten magma core**.
+The "hair" has a dual texture: it looks both like sharp, solid crystals and like a chaotic burst of liquid energy or flame.
+* **Color Palette:** A dark and fiery palette.
+The dominant color is **charcoal black** or **deep obsidian**.
+This is interwoven with a vibrant, glowing **hot pink** and **crimson red**.
+The hair transitions from the hot pink at the base to a deep **magenta** and **purple** at the tips.
+The background is a stark white, making the colors pop.
+* **Attachments & Gear:** The character's armor appears to be an organic part of its body, like a hardened carapace.
+It's composed of jagged, layered plates over the torso, shoulders, and waist.
+A diamond-shaped, glowing pink crystal is embedded in the lower abdomen.
+* **Artistic Style:** High-detail fantasy digital illustration, with strong influences from modern shonen anime/manga (reminiscent of a "super" form like Ultra Instinct or a powerful demon).
+The style uses high contrast, dynamic energy effects, and clean, sharp rendering.
+The liquid splash effects around the character add a calligraphic, ink-wash feel to the energy.
+* **Lighting:** The lighting is almost entirely internal and emissive.
+The intense glow from the magma-filled cracks provides the primary illumination, creating a high-contrast look where the light defines the form from within.
+The bright white background acts as a powerful fill light, silhouetting the character and making the dark colors appear even richer.
+* **Composition:** A powerful, centered medium portrait.
+The character is posed symmetrically, facing forward in a display of raw power.
+Splashes of purple and pink liquid energy frame the upper body, adding dynamic movement to the static pose.

+### 💡 Synthesized Prompts & Keywords
+* **Primary Prompt:** `masterpiece, ultra-detailed digital painting of a magma-core berserker, hyper-muscular body made of jagged obsidian plates, a molten core of glowing hot pink and crimson magma seeping through cracks in the armor, featureless face with glowing red eyes, a massive explosion of spiky crystalline magenta hair, set against a stark white background with splashes of ink-like energy, dark fantasy, anime style, high contrast`
+* **Alternate Keywords:** `elemental, golem, demon, magma, volcanic, obsidian armor, molten core, crystalline hair, berserker, chaotic energy, internal glow, bio-luminescence, infernal, soulfire`
+* **Style Modifiers:** `anime key visual, video game splash art, dynamic manga panel, 3D render, cel-shaded, ink wash painting, concept art sheet`
+* **Negative Prompts (Optional):** `blurry, soft, smooth, rounded edges, dull colors, poorly lit, deformed, cartoon, simple, low resolution, watermark, text`

 ## [Ascended Chaos Form]

 ### 🎯 Subject Identification